WHAT IS APD?

 BE CLEAR WHEN EXPLAINING APD

-- APD is a condition where the brain has problems with processing sound including speech.
+APD is a condition that affects the way in which the brain processes sound including speech.

 ABOUT THIS WEBSITE